wolffe/fx-builder/readme.txt

 5. Edit your content.

 == Changelog ==

+= 1.2.2 =
+* Fix undefined variable
+* Add image styling to wraps to make sure images are not wider than content
+* Remove "Wide" content width, as it's not relevant, and can be added as a class

 = 1.2.1 =
 * Add font size presets, custom font size and font weigh to TinyMCE